Yelp/paasta/docs/source/installation/example_cluster.rst

 The cluster includes a git remote and docker registry.
 The git remote contains an example repo but you can add more if you want.

-The mesos, marathon and chronos webuis are exposed on your docker host on port 5050, 8080, 8081.
+The mesos and marathon webuis are exposed on your docker host on port 5050, 8080, 8081.
 So load them up if you want to watch.
 Then in the playground container: